birabittoh/flounder/README.md

 # Flounder: a portal into the small web

-A lightweight server to help users build simple Gemini sites over http(s)
+A lightweight server to help users build simple Gemini sites over http(s) and serve those sites over http(s) and gemini

-Designed to help make the Gemini ecosystem more accessible.

 ## Building